 Field notes.

 Observations from the job site, lessons for integrators, and things we learned the hard way so you don't have to.
-Written in Obsidian, published with Python.
+Written in Obsidian, published with Eleventy.

 Patience